cs230-stanford/website-2019-spring/project.md

 ## Milestone

-**Deadline:** November 9th, Friday 11:59pm
+**Deadline:** February 19th, Tuesday 11:59pm

 The milestone will help you make sure you're on track, and should describe what you've accomplished so far, and very briefly say what else you plan to do.
 You should write it as if it's an “early draft" of what will turn into your final project.
 You can write it as if you're writing the first few pages of your final project report, so that you can re-use most of the milestone text in your final report.
 Please write the milestone (and final report) keeping in mind that the intended audience is Profs.
 Ng and Katanforoosh and the TAs.
 Thus, for example, you should not spend two pages explaining what logistic regression is.
 Your milestone should include the full names of all your team members and state the full title of your project. **Note:** We will expect your final writeup to be on the same topic as your milestone.
 In order to help you the most, we expect you to submit your running code.
 Your code should contain a baseline model for your application.
 Along with your baseline model, you are welcome to submit additional parts of your code such as data pre-processing, data augmentation, accuracy matric(s), and/or other models you have tried.
 Please clean your code before submitting, comment on it, and cite any resources you used.
 Please **do not submit your dataset**.
 However, you may include a few samples of your data in the report if you wish.

 ## Poster

-**Date:** December 14th, Friday (8:30am - 11:30am)
+**Date:** March 19th, Tuesday 11:59pm
 **Location:** TBD

-The class projects will be presented at a poster presentation, at a location and time that will be announced later.
+The class projects will be presented at a poster presentation on 03/20, at a location and time that can be found in our [syllabus page](/syllabus).
 Each team should prepare a poster, and be prepared to give a very short explanation, in front of the poster, about their work.
 At the poster session, you'll also have an opportunity to see what everyone else did for their projects.
 We will supply poster-boards and easels for displaying the posters.

 ## Final Report

-**Deadline:**  December 16th, Sunday 11:59PM
+**Deadline:**  March 19th, Tuesday 11:59pm

 Because the teaching staff will have only a few hours to see a large number of posters at the poster session, we'll only be able to get an overview of the work you did at the session.
 We know that most students work very hard on the final projects, and so we are extremely careful to give each writeup ample attention, and read and try very hard to understand everything you describe in it.